alephcloud/hs-configuration-tools/README.md

     By providing a default value for each such class partial configurations that are defined through point-wise updates can always be applied in a meaningful way.

-    We may use GHC Generics to derive the type for representing default values for all constructure classes.
-We can then define an operator that allows to construct the generic default value by combining values for the different constructors of the original sum type.

-    The definition of the JSON instances and option parsers would use prisms that would update a value only for supported constructor contexts.
-In addition we may provide a way to configure the choice of a particular constructor.

 *   Include help text as comments in YAML serialization of configuration values.